From the Florentine.net

 Discussing “la dolce vita” with the author

-In 1996 Frances Mayes published Under the Tuscan Sun, a memoir about buying, renovating and living in an abandoned villa in rural Cortona.
-It went to number one on the New York Times bestseller list, where it remained for over two years, and in 2003, was made into a film of the same name, starring Diane Lane.
-Our correspondent Oonagh Stransky, who lives year round in Cortona, interviewed Mayes for The Florentine.
+In 1996, Frances Mayes published “Under the Tuscan Sun,” a memoir about buying, renovating, and living in an abandoned villa in rural Cortona.
+It reached number one on the New York Times bestseller list, where it remained for over two years.
+In 2003, it was adapted into a film of the same name, starring Diane Lane.
+Our correspondent, Oonagh Stransky, who resides year-round in Cortona, interviewed Mayes for The Florentine.

-OS: Under the Tuscan Sun is associated with “living the dream,” and although you point out some hardships in doing so, they always lead to personal growth.
-Can we hear Frances Mayes complain about something in Tuscany, just this once?
+OS: “Under the Tuscan Sun” is associated with “living the dream,” and although you acknowledge some hardships in doing so, they always lead to personal growth.
+Can we hear Frances Mayes express a complaint about something in Tuscany, just this once?

-FM: Too much “noi” and not enough “voi.”
+FM: Too much “we” and not enough “you.”

 Bramasole, Mayes’ Cortona home

-OS: How has Cortona changed since you wrote Under the Tuscan Sun?
+OS: How has Cortona changed since you wrote “Under the Tuscan Sun”?

-OS: Any advice to young writers?
+OS: Any advice for aspiring writers?

 OS: How do you feel about your book’s title becoming such a catchphrase?

-FM: I still see it everywhere, even after all these years.
-It’s funny.
+FM: I still encounter it everywhere, even after all these years.
+It’s amusing.
 Sometimes it’s “Under the Tucson Sun,” “Under the Santa Barbara Sun.”
-Recently at Feltrinelli bookstore, I saw a stack of mystery books with the sign, “Under the Yellow Sun” .
-Some book titles, such as Too Much Tuscan Sun, pop up.
-Personally, I would want an original title for a book I wrote, not a rip-off of someone else’s, but it really doesn’t bother me.
-Lots of houses and businesses too have also appropriated the name of my house, Bramasole.
+Recently, at Feltrinelli bookstore, I saw a stack of mystery books with the sign, “Under the Yellow Sun.”
+Some book titles, like “Too Much Tuscan Sun,” have also emerged.
+Personally, I would prefer an original title for a book I’ve written, not a copy of someone else’s, but it truly doesn’t bother me.
+Many houses and businesses have also adopted the name of my house, Bramasole.

-OS: What are you writing these days?
+OS: What are you currently working on?

 OS: Any book recommendations about contemporary Italy?

-FM: I can’t say I exactly enjoyed them, but I read the Saviano books.
+FM: I can’t say I exactly enjoyed them, but I read the books by Saviano.
 Like everyone else, I devoured the four Ferrante books.
-I don’t read much social science or political stuff.
+I don’t read much social science or political material.
 (Italian politics is almost as discouraging as American politics.)
-Some of my favorites through the years I’ve been here are Eco, Calvino, Pavese, Sciascia, Montale, Moravia, Pasolini, Levi and the earlier novels of Ferrante.
-Close to home, among many, many books by foreigners about Italy, I deeply admire Ann Cornelian, who lived for more than 20 years in Cortona.
-I hope she is remembered for Torregreca, Women of the Shadows, Where It All Began, and the spoof Any Four Women Can Rob the Bank of Italy.
-And also the indefatigable Claire Sterling, who from her hunting lodge near Pergo wrote (to international attention) The Terror Network, The Time of the Assassins, Octopus: The Long Reach of the International Sicilian Mafia, all hot topics that plague us even more now than when she investigated them in the 70s and 80s.
+Some of my favorites over the years in Italy are Eco, Calvino, Pavese, Sciascia, Montale, Moravia, Pasolini, Levi, and Ferrante’s earlier novels.
+Closer to home, among many foreign books about Italy, I deeply admire Ann Cornelisen, who lived in Cortona for over twenty years.
+I hope she’s remembered for “Torregreca,” “Women of the Shadows,” “Where It All Began,” and the humorous “Any Four Women Can Rob the Bank of Italy.”
+Also, Claire Sterling, who wrote (to international acclaim) “The Terror Network,” “The Time of the Assassins,” and “Octopus: The Long Reach of the International Sicilian Mafia.”
+These topics continue to plague us even more now than when she investigated them in the 70s and 80s.
 Germaine Greer was her neighbor.
-What a group of amazing writers around here when I arrived in 1990!
+What an incredible group of writers around here when I arrived in 1990!
 Muriel Spark over in Monte San Savino, William Weaver, Lyndall Hopkinson Passerini…

 OS: Will you be able to join our book club in Cortona?
 What book would you suggest we read and why?